vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 ### Ekāyana
 Kashmiri Śaiva authors refer to the writer of the Saṁvitprakāśa as Vāmanadatta.[^5-1] He himself confirms that this is - his name in the concluding verses of each section.[^5-2] He also says that he was bom a brahmin in Kashmir and that he belonged to the Ekāyana.[^5-3] In this way he tells us that he was a Pañcarātrin for it is to the Ekāyana that the Pañcarātra affiliates itself.
 Thus Rāmānuja's teacher, Yāmunācārya, who lived in South India about the middle of the tenth century wrote a work, now lost, called the Kāśmirāgama-prāmāṇya.
 There he is said to have sought to establish the revealed character (apauruṣeyatva) of the Ekāyana branch of the white Yajurveda which Pañcarātrins claim is the original source of their Agamic literature.[^5-4]

 The Pancarātra tradition considers the Ekāyanaveda to be a 'secret tradition' (rahasyamnaya).[^5-5] But even so, the dominant feature of the Ekāyana is traditionally said by Pañcarātrins to be its Vedic character which thus establishes the authority of the Pāñcarātra and its sacred literature.
-Revealed, according to the Iśvarasaṁhitā, to Śandilya at the beginning of Kaliyuga by Saṁkarṣaṇa, it is described as the Ekāyana Veda, being the one path to liberation.
+Revealed, according to the Iśvarasaṁhitā, to Śandilya at the beginning of Kālīyuga by Saṁkarṣaṇa, it is described as the Ekāyana Veda, being the one path to liberation.

 [^5-1]: Jayaratha, for example, commenting on T.A., 5/154 cd-5ab writes: गुरुभिः वामनदत्ताचार्येण भाषितम् इति संवित्प्रकाशे ।